 (Honorable mention is awarded to transfer students if they complete the last two years of academic work toward graduation (60 semester hours) at Delaware State University with a minimum GPA of 3.50.)

-All prospective graduates should have filed an application for graduation in the Office of Registration and Records by October 15.
+All prospective graduates should have filed an application for graduation in the Office of Registration and Records by October 15 for December and by February 3 for May.
 There is no guarantee that diplomas or regalia will be available for the graduation exercise for those students who apply after the deadline.

-Degrees are conferred once a year during the University’s annual Commencement Exercise in May.
-August and December graduates are eligible to receive their diplomas on the actual award date and are eligible to participate in the graduation exercise of the succeeding year.
+Degrees are conferred three times a year and qualified students can participate in the University’s Commencement Exercises in May and December.
+August graduates are eligible to receive their diplomas on the actual award date and are eligible to participate in the following fall or spring graduation exercise.

 It is mandatory that all graduates who have been awarded Title IV Loans (Perkins Loans, Signature Loans, Stafford Loans, Student Nursing Loans and Unsubsidized Loans) complete an exit interview.